 San Miguel got a score of 92.01 on the list.
 Have you visited it yet?

 Mexico’s capital made it to the list at #11.
 Not only is Mexico City Mexico’s geographical capital but it’s its cultural capital as well.
 With more museums than any other Mexican city, many of them being world-class, it doesn’t surprise us its inclusion on the list.

-The options for travelers are endless that one week won’t be enough to visit them all.
+The options for travelers are endless and one week won’t be enough to visit them all.
 Attractions include museums, large parks, plazas, theaters, and ancient churches.
 If you are an architecture lover, you will find many options to admire.
 The city is full of old buildings with different architectural styles.
 Take your time to look at them and learn about their history.

 Mexico City’s cultural offer is vast and diverse.
 You can find paintings, sculptures, music, theater plays, street art, everything!
 Attend a concert at its majestic Auditorio Nacional or a play at one of its many theaters.
 Mexico City hosts theater, orchestra, opera, and ballet companies.
 You won’t be bored at all.

 How about catching a soccer game?
 Mexico City is home to the Estadio Azteca which has hosted important international matches in two World Cups as well as other international tournaments.

 Have you ever visited a castle?
 No?
 You can visit one in Mexico City.
 The Castillo de Chapultepec is the only real castle on the American continent.
 You can also head over to the French-style Roma neighborhood and feel as if you were walking in Europe.
 How does that sound?

 You can find all kinds of Mexican food here.
 But be mindful: Mexican food is more than just tacos.
 Take your time to explore the different options out there.
 And if you didn’t like Mexican food (which I highly doubt), there are many more options at your disposal.
 Mexico City is an international culinary hub with dishes from all over the world.